OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + ' A Quick Summary of Our Privacy Policy' + '

-Our privacy policy applies to your use of our products and services.
+Our Privacy Policy applies to your use of all products, services and websites offered by AT&T and our AT&T affiliates, such as DIRECTV, unless they have a different privacy policy.
 We will always provide you with notice of material changes to this Policy.
-In order to do things like constantly improve our services, products and relationship with you, we may collect different types of information that help us learn more about how you use our offerings.
+In order to do things like constantly improve our services, products and relationship with you, we may collect different types of information that help us learn more about how our offerings are used.

+' + '

+**Our privacy commitments**

+' + '

+' + '*   We don’t sell your Personal Information to anyone for any purpose.
+Period.
+' + '*   We keep your Personal Information in our business records while you are a customer, or until it is no longer needed for business, tax or legal purposes.
+' + '*   We will keep your information safe using encryption or other appropriate security controls.
+' + '

 ' + '